Application and Admission

 - Three letters of reference, preferably from former teachers who can comment on academic preparation and potential (GSU provides no specific form for such letter.
 Most recommenders compose a letter of about one page in length.)

-If you have any specific questions about the application process or materials, please see the College of Arts and Sciences webpage or call the Graduate Services Office of the College of Arts and Sciences (404) 413-5040 or email the following Graduate Services Office representative:
+If you have any specific questions about the application process or materials, please see the College of Arts and Sciences webpage, the application portal, or call the Graduate Services Office of the College of Arts and Sciences (404) 413-5040 or email the following Graduate Services Office representative:

 The Admission Process